RInkalshah93/ERA-V2-Assignment_Rinkal-Shah/S7 Assignment/README.md

 # Step 3
 ## Target:
-1) Added GAP
-2) Adjusted location of Dropout, Batch-norm and max pool
+1) Adjusted location of Dropout, Batch-norm and max pool
-3) Reduce the Dropout value to 0.10
+2) Reduce the Dropout value to 0.10
-4) Added scheduler
+3) Added scheduler
-5) In optimizer changed Lr to 0.02 for batter result
+4) In optimizer changed Lr to 0.02 for batter result
-6) fix the location of max pool
+5) fix the location of max pool

 ## Results: